franklinsch/iOSScrollingTabBarAnimation/README.md

 # ScrollingTabBarControllerAnimation
 ------------------------------------

-A horizontal scrolling animation for `TabBarControllers`.
+A horizontal scrolling animation for iOS `TabBarControllers`.
-Works any number of `TabBarItem`s.
+Works any number of `TabBarItem`s, any orientation.

 ##Demo
 ----------